-

 Syllabus

-Introduction to Immunology and Innate Immunity History of immunology, importance and basic concepts Organs, cells, receptors and molecules that are fundamental to the functioning of the immune system Innate immunity and inflammation: The Complement System The inflammatory reaction and the establishment of the adaptive immune response Adaptive immunity Antigen and MHC receptors Organization and expression of lymphocyte receptor genes The Major Histocompatibility Complex and antigen presentation Development of T cells and B cells Activation, differentiation, and memory generation Antibody- and cell-mediated immunology The immune system in health and disease Allergies, hypersensitivities, and chronic inflammation Tolerance, autoimmunity and transplantation Infectious diseases and vaccines Immunonutrition
+Introduction to Immunology and Innate Immunity History of immunology, importance and basic concepts Organs, cells, receptors and molecules that are fundamental to the functioning of the immune system Innate immunity and inflammation: The Complement System The inflammatory reaction and the establishment of the adaptive immune response Adaptive immunity Antigen and MHC receptors Organization and expression of lymphocyte receptor genes The Major Histocompatibility Complex and antigen presentation Development of T cells and B cells Activation, differentiation, and memory generation Antibody- and cell-mediated immunology The immune system in health and disease Allergies, hypersensitivities, and chronic inflammation Infectious diseases and vaccines Immunonutrition

 -